Roma Airport: History

-The airport opened in 1949, replacing an earlier facility which had been operating since the 1920s located across town, south of the railway line.
+The airport opened in 1949, replacing an earlier facility which had been operating since the 1920s located across town, south of the Western railway line.
 The town was one of the first served by Qantas, who inaugurated weekly services between Brisbane, Roma and Charleville in April 1929.
 With the move to the new site, the services increased to every weekday.

 As there was no terminal facilities on the site, from the 1960s ground handling, check-in and bookings were conducted out of the back of a Ford Falcon utility by local man Alan Berry.
-On 27 April 1996 the mayor of Roma opened a new terminal facility, named the AT Berry Terminal in honour of Mr. Berry's dedication to aviation in the town.
+On 27 April 1996 the mayor of Roma opened a new terminal facility, named the AT Berry Terminal in honour of Berry's dedication to aviation in the town.

 The airport and terminal facilities were extensively upgraded in 2012, with the construction of a new terminal (also named the AT Berry Terminal) and enlarged apron.
-Within months of opening in April, by December the new terminal was already operating close to capacity, handling more than 179,000 passengers in the 2012-13 financial year.
-In 2013-14 the airport handled more than 254,000 passengers, ranking Roma as the 29th busiest airport in Australia.
+Within months of opening in April, by December the new terminal was already operating close to capacity, handling more than 179,000 passengers in the 2012–13 financial year.
+In 2013–14 the airport handled more than 254,000 passengers, ranking Roma as the 29th busiest airport in Australia.
 This growth represented an increase of 42.1% on the previous year and was the strongest growth recorded for any regional airport in Australia.
 Much of this passenger traffic is generated from closed fly-in fly-out (FIFO) charters for the resources industry involved in coal seam gas energy projects in the Surat Basin.

-In October 2014, JETGO Australia announced direct jet services to Sydney to begin in November as one of two destinations to launch the airline's expansion into scheduled public transport flights.
+In October 2014, JetGo announced direct jet services to Sydney to begin in November as one of two destinations to launch the airline's expansion into scheduled public transport flights.
 After delaying starting the route until December, on 20 November the company announced that due to slow bookings and the slowing of the local resources industry that they were cancelling the planned services.